 |Publish||Add skip: and make a comma-separated list of file extensions (e.g. ||Excludes any files with the the defined file extensions from being published when the folder containing them is published.|

 Custom variables can also be defined.
-The functions and values must first be declared in TMPL/XSLs before the directory variable can be added in access settings.
+The functions and values must first be declared in TMPL/XSLs before the directory variable defined in access settings will have meaning.